Old Fashioned Cocoa Fudge Cake

 - Preheat oven to 350º.
 Grease and flour a 9 x 13 pan (or spray with Baker's Joy).
 Set aside.

-- In a large mixing bowl, whisk together flour, sugar, cocoa, baking soda and salt.
-Add butter, buttermilk and vanilla and beat for a couple minutes, scraping sides of bowl as needed.
+- Add butter, buttermilk, and vanilla and beat for a couple of minutes, scraping the sides of the bowl as needed.

 - Mix sugar and cocoa in a saucepan.
-Add butter, milk and corn syrup and bring to a boil.
+Add butter, milk, and corn syrup and bring to a boil.
 Boil for 3 minutes, stirring occasionally.
 Remove from heat and place pan in cold water (I fill my sink with ice and water).

-- When mixture is cooled, stir in powdered sugar and vanilla.
+- When the mixture is cooled, stir in powdered sugar and vanilla.
 You may thin frosting with a little milk if desired.

 - Frost cake.